SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/role-groups.md

   - A write scope from the drop-down box, where you can select either the default write scope or a custom write scope.

-  - **Organizational unit** Select this option and provide an organizational unit (OU) if you want to scope this role group to an OU.
+  - **Organizational unit**: Select this option and provide an organizational unit (OU) if you want to scope this role group to an OU.

 4. Click **Save** to save the changes to the role group.

-#### Use the Exchange Management Shell to change the scope of all role assignments on a role group at the same time
+### Use the Exchange Management Shell to change the scope of all role assignments on a role group at the same time

 Role assignments between the role group and the roles assigned to it can use the implicit scope obtained from the roles themselves, the same custom scope, or different custom scopes.
 For more information about role assignments, see [Understanding Management Role Assignments](http://technet.microsoft.com/library/1dc33dd6-52fb-4852-a5ce-027bc73e1d8f.aspx).